“Labor Omnia Vincit” McKay Law

 Similar to rideshare apps, Instacart coverage depends on the shopper’s app status:

-• Not Logged In: No Instacart coverage.
+• Not Logged In: Personal coverage only.

 Who Pays